snowplow/scala-forex/README.md

 First [sign up] [oer-signup] to Open Exchange Rates to get your App ID for API access.

-There are three types of accounts, note that Enterprise and Unlimited allow users to configure the base currency, but OER Client will automatically convert between currencies.
+There are three types of accounts, note that Enterprise and Unlimited allow users to configure the base currency, but the Forex library will automatically convert between currencies.

 ## Configure Forex Client

-ForexConfig contains only general configuration options:
+ForexConfig contains only general configurations:

-'nowishCacheSize' is the size configuration for near-live(nowish) lookup cache, it can be disabled by setting its value to 0.
+1. #######'nowishCacheSize' ###### is the size configuration for near-live(nowish) lookup cache, it can be disabled by setting its value to 0.

-'nowishSecs' is the time configuration for near-live lookup.
-The exchange rate will be returned if its time stamp is less than or equal to 'nowishSecs' old.
+2. ######'nowishSecs' ###### is the time configuration for near-live lookup.
+Nowish call will use the exchange rate stored in nowish cache if its time stamp is less than or equal to 'nowishSecs' old.

-'eodCacheSize' is the size configuration for end-of-day(eod) lookup cache, it can be disabled by setting its value to 0.
+3. ######'eodCacheSize' ###### is the size configuration for end-of-day(eod) lookup cache, it can be disabled by setting its value to 0.

-'getNearestDay' is the rounding configuration for latest prior eod(at) lookup.
+4. ######'getNearestDay' ###### is the rounding configuration for latest prior eod(at) lookup.
 The lookup will be performed on the next day if the rounding mode is set to EodRoundUp, and on the previous day if EodRoundDown.

-'baseCurrency' can only be set to other currencies other than USD if the user has Unlimited or Enterprise account, if it is set to other currencies the configurableBase value in OerClient has to be set to true accordingly.
+5. ######'baseCurrency'###### can be configured if the user is using Unlimited or Enterprise account.
+If it is set to other currencies other than USD, the configurableBase value in OerClient has to be set to true accordingly.

-All configurations in Forex Client are set to recommended values, but users are free to set them to desired values.
+All configurations in ForexConfig are set to recommended values, but users are free to set them to desired values.

 Explanation for the default values see Section 3 : Usage notes.
 ```scala